New Zealand South Island Winter Landscape & Astrophotography Workshop (NZ)

 Accommodation + transport

-- Two premium bases (winter-optimised): a premium lakefront base at Lake Tekapo, then the iconic Hermitage Hotel in the heart of Aoraki/Mt Cook National Park
+- Two bases, each the best address in its village: the lakefront Peppers Bluewater Resort at Lake Tekapo, then the Hermitage Hotel in the heart of Aoraki/Mount Cook National Park

 - Routing stays compact so we can pivot quickly without burning the day on long drives